 - 2. Pump up the hand brake; then engage the brake lever lock. - 3.
 Remove the rear wheels. - 4.
-Remove the cotter pin securing the hex nut; then remove the hex nut.
+Remove the cotter pins securing the hex nuts; then remove the hex nuts.
 Release the brake lever lock. - 5.
-Remove the brake caliper (right side only).
+Remove the cap screw and lock nut securing the knuckle to the upper A-arm.
+Discard the lock nut.